Tax Preparation

 A tax deduction reduces your taxable income; a tax credit reduces your actual tax owed.

-If neither you nor your spouse is covered by a retirement plan at work, your deduction is allowed
+If neither you nor your spouse is covered by a retirement plan at work, your deduction is allowed in full.

 For contributions to a traditional IRA, the amount you can deduct may be limited if you or your spouse is covered by a retirement plan at work and your income exceeds certain levels.
 Roth IRA contributions aren’t deductible.

-1099-NEC is for nonemployee compensation (contractors); 1099-MISC is for other miscellaneous income.
+1099-NEC is for nonemployee compensation (contractors); 1099-MISC is for other

 Did you know?